-A total of 7,100 cubic yards of waste rock from Site E was hauled to the Tailings Facility to create a stabilizing berm in the Southeast II area in 2006.
+A total of 7,100 cubic vards of waste rock from Site E was hauled to the Tailings Facility to create a stabilizing berm in the Southeast II area in 2006.
 No material was removed from the site in 2008.
 A portion (1 acre) of the Site E pile was covered in the fall of 2006, and this cover was extended in October 2007.
-Even though the waste rock storage site had an existing layer of vegetation covering most of its surface, there appeared to be additional benefits to placing a synthetic cover on it, including reduction of the moisture content of the waste rock (to improve handling and codisposal properties for the pending removal activities in 2009) and reduction of the amount of seepage from the pile.
+Even though the waste rock storage site had an existing layer of vegetation covering most of its surface, there appeared to be additional benefits to placing a synthetic cover on it, including reduction of the moisture content of the waste rock (to improve handling and co-disposal properties for the pending removal activities in 2009) and reduction of the amount of seepage from the pile.
 However, the liner proved extremely difficult to maintain: the presence of small spruce trees, uneven ground, and high winds compromised the effectiveness of the cover, and led to its poor condition noted during an EPA inspection in June 2009.
 An additional issue with a liner is oxidation processes: while covers can limit the flushing of oxidation products, they do not stop oxidation from occurring.
 Oxidation processes result in evaporative salts that can build up underneath a liner.
 When a liner is removed and the material is exposed to runoff, these salts can increase the dissolved load of runoff waters, at least initially.
 Due to these two difficulties and concerns with the liner, its use as a BMP at Site E was discontinued at the end of 2009.

 Approximately 40,000 cubic yards of waste rock and reclamation material were removed from Site E in 2009.
 In 2010, a 0.9 ac-ft stormwater collection pond was built and approximately 40,300 cy of waste rock was removed from Site E. In 2011, approximately 8,000 cubic yards of waste rock was removed from Site E. Figure 2.34 shows Site E on September 2011 during removal activities.
 The 2011 waste rock removal volume was less than previous years due to a number of factors, the main one being that the tailings placement area during the spring and summer months was in the northwest portion of the site, where placement was near the liner system.
-The standard operating procedure for codisposal is to place at least 3 lifts of tailings only on top of the liner system as it may have the potential to compromise the liner.
-The plan for Site E in 2012 is continued removal of waste rock for codisposal with tailings; however, similar placement issues seen in 2011 will likely be encountered in 2012 due to commissioning of the new East Ridge placement area (i.e., placement will be in a new area directly on top of the liner system).
+The standard operating procedure for co-disposal is to place at least 3 lifts of tailings only on top of the liner system.
+After those three lifts, then co-disposal can occur so that no rock will be placed near the liner system as it may have the potential to compromise the liner.